CCOJ/HelloWorld-RESTful-Web-App/README.md

-First RESTful Service Application that demonstrates a basic HelloWorld program
+My first RESTful Service Application that demonstrates a basic HelloWorld program

 "HelloWorld/build/libs/" for an executable .jar file